aws/aws-eks-best-practices/content/security/docs/multitenancy.md

   + **Account Limits** to ensure quality of service and fairness when sharing a cluster
   + **Namespace Templates** for secure tenant isolation and self-service namespace initialization

-There are 3 primary use cases that can be addressed by soft multi-tenancy.
+There are three primary use cases that can be addressed by soft multi-tenancy.

 ### Enterprise Setting